 GATC

-The Global Alliance of Territorial Communities is a coalition of indigenous and local communities of the Amazon Basin, Brazil, Indonesia, Mesoamerica, and the Congo Basin.
+The Global Alliance of Territorial Communities is a political platform of Indigenous and local communities from Asia, Africa, and Latin America.
 Together they represent forest peoples in 24 countries, and protect more than 958 million hectares of tropical forests.
 Five territorial organizations make up the alliance: The Coordinator of Indigenous Organizations of the Amazon Basin (COICA), the Articulation of the Indigenous Peoples of Brazil (APIB), the Mesoamerican Alliance of Peoples and Forests (AMPB), the Alliance of Indigenous Peoples of the Archipelago (AMAN), and the Network of Indigenous and Local Populations for the Sustainable Management of Forest Ecosystems in Central Africa (REPALEAC).

 RFUS in the Press